-This view shows the “feeding tree” where juice bottles, romaine lettuce, treat cups and puzzles and troughs of fresh cubed fruit are hung.
+This view shows the “feeding tree” where juice bottles, romaine lettuce, treat cups, treat puzzles and troughs of fresh cubed fruit are hung.
 The fruit mixture contains apples, pears, melon, berries & banana and assorted tropical fruit.
-A group of elderly Egyptian fruit bats like to gather under the tree every evening.
-African fruit bats, Jamaican fruit bats and short-tailed fruit bats may also be seen foraging.
-Click here to view the feeding tree cam full screen.
+A group of elderly African fruit bats usually gather under the tree first every evening.
+Egyptian fruit bats, Jamaican fruit bats and short-tailed fruit bats will also be seen at the troughs throughout the night.

 This is one of two roosting areas used by the fruit bats during the day.
 There are hammocks and plush vines to cling from as well as roosting curtains to hide behind.
-A sweet potato kabob and juice bottle is also available.
-Several elderly Egyptian fruit bat ladies like to crowd into the fabric hammock to sleep and tiny short-tailed fruit bats can often be seen hanging in front of the camera.
+A sweet potato kabob and juice bottles are also available.
+Several elderly Egyptian fruit bat ladies sometimes like to crowd into the fabric hammock to sleep, and tiny short-tailed fruit bats will often be seen hanging in front of the camera.
 This camera is always in night vision.
-Click here to view the roosting cam full screen.

-The semi-outdoor flight area is enclosed in a bay with two 14′ doors that open to the backyard and the woods beyond that.
-Security bars and zoomesh guard the bay area from predators and insects while allowing the bats to enjoy the night in complete safety.
-Several skylights also allow natural light inside.
-An industrial heater is used to heat the bay area during the winter so the bats can enjoy this space year-round.
-The camera faces the back of the flight area and the door where the bats are allowed to fly in and out from their indoor flight area and also shows a toy box and a mango net.
-The floor is lined with disposable plastic which makes cleaning the enclosure much easier.
+The semi-outdoor flight area is enclosed inside a large bay that has two 14′ doors facing the backyard and the woods beyond that.
+Security bars and zoomesh guard the bay doors from predators and insects while allowing the bats to enjoy the nighttime sounds and air in complete safety.
+Several skylights above the flight area allow natural light inside.
+During the winter the large bay doors are closed and an industrial heater is used to heat the bay so the bats can enjoy this space year-round.
+The camera faces the door where the bats fly in and out from their indoor flight area.
+This cam shows a salad bucket, a mango net, and other fruits strung on the rope.

 ABOUT THE INSECT BATS

 The camera is facing the back corner of a miniature cave where the insect-eating bats live.
 Simulated rock ledges provide enrichment and also hold food (mealworms).
 Occasionally a worm will escape and can be seen crawling along the wall or ceiling.
 This camera is always in night vision.
-Click here to view the insect bat cam full screen.
+(Note: There are actually five feeding dishes, only two are in view.)

 LIVE CHAT AREA!